 Fabian Holle graduated as an actor/theater maker at the HKU (University of the Arts Utrecht, the Netherlands) in 2004.
 They has worked with directors, choreographers and performance artists, co-founded the theater collective Ponies (2005–2015) and performs as drag persona Massiah Carey.
 In 2020, they completed a Master of Science in sociology (cum laude) at the VU Amsterdam, the Netherlands.
 They won the 2020 ARC-GS MA Thesis Prize (Amsterdam Research Centre for Gender and Sexuality at the University of Amsterdam).

 In their thesis, Fabian analyzes how art practicing LGTBQ+ refugees resist and challenge the exclusionary social structures they encounter.
 Currently, they work as a teacher and teaching-assistant for the master’s program in Sociology at the VU, and as a University Research Fellow with prof. dr. Halleh Ghorashi for the VICI project: Engaged Scholarship and Narratives of Change.

 'I wish to increasingly connect with (LGBTQ+) refugee and migrant communities in the Netherlands and abroad, to share and exchange knowledge and experiences that contribute to more equality, inclusion, visibility and agency.'

-The core team of the Engaged Scholarship and Narratives of Change research project contains seven members: three PhD candidates, two postdocs, one project leader and one project coordinator.
+The core team of the Engaged Scholarship and Narratives of Change research project contains eight members: four PhD candidates, two postdocs, one project leader and one project coordinator.
 The research will be conducted in close collaborations with four well-known international scholars spread over four different universities.